-Artifact Used by a Process: A [used] edge from process to an artifact is a causal relationship intended to indicate that the process required the availability of the artifact to be able to complete its execution.
-When several artifacts are connected to a same process by multiple [used] edges, all of them were required for the process to complete.
+Artifact Used by a Process: A used edge from process to an artifact is a causal relationship intended to indicate that the process required the availability of the artifact to be able to complete its execution.
+When several artifacts are connected to the same process by multiple used edges, all of them were required for the process to complete.

-Artifacts Generated by Processes: A [was generated by] edge from an artifact to a process is a causal relationship intended to mean that the process was required to initiate its execution in order to generate the artifact.
-When several artifacts are connected to the same process by multiple [was generated by] edges, the process must begin for all of them to be generated.
+Artifacts Generated by Processes: A was generated by edge from an artifact to a process is a causal relationship intended to mean that the process was required to initiate its execution in order to generate the artifact.
+When several artifacts are connected to the same process by multiple was generated by edges, the process was responsible to produce all of them.

-Process Triggered by Process: An edge [was triggered by] from a process P2 to a process P1 is a causal dependency that indicates that the start of process P1 was required for P2 to be able to complete.
+Process Triggered by Process: An edge was triggered by from a process P2 to a process P1 is a causal dependency indicating that the start of process P1 was required to allow P2 to complete.

-Artifact Derived from Artifact: An edge [was derived from] from artifact A2 to artifact A1 is a causal relationship that indicates that artifact A1 should have been generated for A2 to be generated.
+Artifact Derived from Artifact: An edge was derived from from artifact A2 to artifact A1 is a causal relationship indicating that artifact A1 should have been generated in order to generate A2.
 The piece of state associated with A2 is dependent on the presence of A1 or on the piece of state associated with A1.

-Process Controlled by Agent: An edge [was controlled by] from a process P to an agent Ag is a causal dependency that indicates that agent Ag controlled the start and end of process P.
+Process Controlled by Agent: An edge was controlled by from a process P to an agent Ag is a causal dependency indicating that agent Ag controlled the start and end of process P.

 Figure 1.
 Example of edges and timestamps in OPM.
 Source: [18].